-MOCA maintains current and accurate data in the Organic Integrity Database for each operation which it certifies and will provide a copy of all proposed suspensions and/or proposed revocations to the USDA NOP Administrator and the CDFA State Organic Program (SOP) official upon request.
+MOCA submits a copy of all proposed suspension and/or revocations to the USDA NOP Administrator and the CDFA SOP official.

 Suspension or Revocation

 If the operation fails to correct the noncompliance, to resolve the issue through rebuttal or mediation, or to file an appeal of the proposed suspension or revocation of certification, MOCA shall send the operation a written notification of suspension or revocation.
 MOCA will not send a notification of suspension or revocation to an operation that has requested mediation or an appeal while the resolution is pending.